 After the Russian annexation of Crimea in 2014 the EU and the US imposed sanctions on Russia.2 Recent sanctions relating to the invasion of Ukraine beginning on February 24, 2022 therefore build on an earlier sanctions regime which, clearly, was not effective in dissuading Russia's aggression with respect to Ukraine.
-The 2022 sanctions measures are extensive and complex to track,3 and are having and will continue to have a significant impact on Russia and the rest of the world.4 Commentators have been expecting Russia and Russian state entities to default on foreign-currency denominated debt, although Russia did make an interest payment of \$117m on March 16 to avoid a
+The 2022-2023 sanctions measures are extensive and complex to track,3 and are having and will continue to have a significant impact on Russia and the rest of the world.4 Commentators expected Russia and Russian state entities to default on foreign-currency denominated debt: in March 2022 Russia made an interest payment of \$117m to avoid a default,5 but defaulted in June.
+Russia has argued that the default occurred

-1 Professor of Law, University of Miami School of Law, PO Box 248087, Coral Gables, FL, 33124, cbradley@law.miami.edu; http://blenderlaw.com/. © Caroline Bradley 2021.
+1 Professor of Law, University of Miami School of Law, PO Box 248087, Coral Gables, FL, 33124, cbradley@law.miami.edu. © Caroline Bradley 2023.
 All rights reserved.